Michael-Sebero/Media-Tools/README.md

 This script organizes songs within a specified directory by creating folders named after their album metadata.

 ## Sort by Artist
-This script organizes songs within a specified directory by creating folders named after their artist and album metadata, `sort-by-artist-r` does this recursively.
+This script organizes songs within a specified directory by creating folders named after their artist and album metadata.

 ## Sort by Genre
 This script organizes songs by their genre, artist and albums associated with the artist.